mdbootstrap/TW-Elements/README.md

 ##### CDN

-You can easily test Tailwind Elements by adding CDN scripts to your classic HTML template without the need for installing any packages.
+You can easily test TW Elements by adding CDN scripts to your classic HTML template without the need for installing any packages.

 Add the stylesheet files below in the _head_ section: